The Cloud Migration Guide – Part 2: Risks and rewards of a cloud migration

 Reward: Reduced operating costs

 Not only are the upfront costs reduced when undertaking a cloud migration but so are operating costs.
 It’s estimated that a single server uses 500 – 1,200 watts per hour to run.
 Extrapolated over a day, a month, a year, these basic running costs grow rapidly.
-But they are a cost which can be transferred to increase the ROI of moving to a cloud environment.
+But they are a cost that can be transferred to increase the ROI of moving to a cloud environment.

 By hosting server environments in the cloud instead, the cloud provider will be the one covering all the costs of power, cooling, security and other areas.
 Whilst that is incorporated into the monthly fee, it will be just a fraction of the cost of delivering the same function internally.
 You are gaining the benefit of economies of scale, shared between you, others and the cloud provider.

 Furthermore, with the cloud, there’s no need to have the IT team focus on just ‘keeping the lights on’.
-They can focus back into the business, working on enhancement projects, rather than being concerned about the day to day of running the back-end of an IT environment.
+They can focus back on the business, working on enhancement projects, rather than being concerned about the day to day of running the back-end of an IT environment.

 Are you ready to begin your cloud migration?

 Part 3 of the Cloud Migration Guide goes into depth on the main factors determining if your business is ready for the cloud.
 As well as how your business objectives influence what type of cloud migration you should undertake.
-Read part 3 here:
+Read part 3 here.